aljawaid/TemplateManager/README.md

 - Templates, topics and notes are saved in the database

 **NEW Global Templates**
-- Show generic templates common to your personal or organisation workflow (to your end users)
+- Show generic templates common to your personal or organisational workflow (to your end users)
 - These templates are visible to all user roles and are not restricted by project
 - **Topics** for Global Templates
   - Label common templates into topics to help group them together